bobanetwork/boba_legacy/boba_documentation/developer/turing.md

 * [Turing API Endpoints](../../packages/boba/turing/AWS\_code/AWS\_lambda\_setup.md)

-Separately, there is a new system to help you deploy all the right contracts and set up a working test system at [turing.boba.network](https://turing.boba.network).
+Separately, there is a new system to help you deploy all the right contracts and set up a working test system at [[Mainnet: turing.boba.network]](https://turing.boba.network) and [[Rinkeby: turing.rinkeby.boba.network]](https://turing.rinkeby.boba.network).

 Have fun using Turing and contact us right away if you run into any problems!